openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 7. Run `make ocp-clients`.
 This will download the needed oc and openshift-install version in your home folder under ~/aws-gpfs-playground/<ocp_version>.
 You might need to add this path to your bash PATH or copy it to the /usr/bin folder.

 8. Run `make install` to install the openshift-fusion-access operator

+   > **⏱️ Execution Time:** The `make install` process takes approximately **40-45 minutes** to complete.
+   > Based on historical runs, expect the cluster installation step alone to take around 40-44 minutes.
+   > This is normal and includes provisioning AWS infrastructure, bootstrapping OpenShift, and configuring the cluster.

 9. Once the installation is complete, you can retrieve the cluster access information from the installation log file located at:
    ~/aws-gpfs-playground/ocp_install_files/.openshift_install.log